 Well, some new observations imply that you can, and it’s very easy to do.
 All it takes is a little coconut oil.

 According to a group of researchers who presented at The American Chemical Society in spring 2015, coconut oil may also be the key to upgrading your rice.
-Though the research on this is still preliminary, the results look promising, and doing it now doesn’t appear to have any risk.
+Though the research is still preliminary, the results look promising and there’s zero risk to trying it.

 The researchers steamed rice normally, making just two modest changes: they added coconut oil before cooking the rice, and afterward, they cooled the rice down in a fridge.
 Researchers already knew that cooked-and cooled or parboiled rice were higher in resistant starch than freshly-steamed rice.

 The results were profound, though not for the reason the researchers report.
 The team focuses on the fact that the calories in the rice decreased by 10-12%, and they’re optimistic that with more research, they can raise that number to 60%.
 However, if you’ve been reading about the Bulletproof Diet you know that calories don’t matter compared to how food affects your hormones and that when it comes to your health, quality trumps quantity.